A 'Mini-Organ' Delivering Real Insulin in Real Time

 The BioHub attempts to closely replicate the cells’ natural environment and allows scientists to fine tune these cellular needs within the transplant site as never before.

-DRI scientists are currently testing two platforms for a BioHub: a "biodegradable scaffold" and a "bioengineered scaffold."
+DRI scientists are currently testing a "biodegradable scaffold" as a platform for a DRI BioHub.

 Enhancing the environment